azmlzadmin/ALZ-PowerShell-Module/POWERSHELL-GALLERY-PUBLISHING.md

 # PowerShell Gallery Publishing Guide

-This guide provides comprehensive instructions for publishing, updating, and managing the AzureMigrate.ALZ PowerShell module in the PowerShell Gallery using the provided scripts.
+This guide provides comprehensive instructions for publishing, updating, and managing the AMA.ALZ PowerShell module in the PowerShell Gallery using the provided scripts.

 ## Table of Contents